We are hosting a new edition of our Gamification course during CHI 2018, with the title “Gamification: Tools and Techniques for Motivating Users“.

 This course introduces gamification, gameful design, and a novel set of heuristics used to evaluate gameful applications, so an interest in either games and playful interaction is helpful for participants interested in the course.
 Given that these heuristics are aimed at people working with real-world designs, we invite industrial and academic HCI researchers, designers, and user experience professionals to participate.
 The course is particularly useful for people interested in game design and user experience evaluation.

 The instructors have taught a gameful design heuristics course before at CHI 2017.

 Gustavo F. Tondello, M.Sc., is a Ph.D. student at the HCI Games Group, University of Waterloo, Canada with a main interest in gamification and games for health and learning.
 He has been investigating several topics related to the design, evaluation, and personalization of serious games and gamified applications, particularly regarding the application of player or user typologies in games and gamification.
 He has evaluated games professionally and has been teaching Computer Science courses at the University of Waterloo as part of his graduate studies.

 Lennart E. Nacke, Ph.D., is an Associate Professor for Human-Computer Interaction and Game Design at the University of Waterloo.
 He has many years of experience serving on the SIGCHI program and steering committees and teaching University graduate classes on HCI research methods.
 Dr. Nacke has co-organized many workshops for CHI over the past five years; he also chaired the CHI PLAY 2014 and Gamification 2013 conferences, served as technical program co-chair for CHI PLAY 2015, and served as the CHI Games and Play subcommittee co-chair for CHI 2017, and is currently the chair of the CHI PLAY steering committee.

-You must register for the Course through the CHI 2017 registration process.
+You must register to the Course through the CHI 2018 registration process.